 Scooters are a good way to improve your freedom of moving around if you have any issues with walking and they are a relatively affordable option for getting a car.

 If you like reading about strength training and fitness tips for seniors and the elderly, please subscribe to my newsletter on the right and bookmark this site.
+I also occasionally write about technology like the best laptops for seniors etc. so if you are interested in that type of contact definitely stay tuned!

 See you next time!